Paul O'Neill (producer): Savatage and Trans-Siberian Orchestra

-Among other bands, O'Neill helmed Aerosmith's Classics Live I and Classics Live II albums before beginning a fortuitous relationship with the band Savatage that led to conceptual pieces such as Hall of the Mountain King, Gutter Ballet, Streets: A Rock Opera and Dead Winter Dead.
+Among other bands, O'Neill helmed Aerosmith's Classics Live I and Classics Live II albums before beginning a fortuitous relationship with the band Savatage that led to the iconic albums Hall of the Mountain King, Gutter Ballet, Streets: A Rock Opera, Dead Winter Dead, The Wake of Magellan, and Poets and Madmen.
 It also introduced him to Jon Oliva, Bob Kinkel and Al Pitrelli, as well as reconnecting him with studio engineer Dave Wittman, who all became original collaborators in O'Neill's next group, Trans-Siberian Orchestra.

 "I wanted to take the very best of all the forms of music I grew up on and merge them into a new style," O'Neill said in 2011.
 "Basically I was building on the work of everybody I worshipped: the rock opera parts from bands like the Who; the marriage of classical and rock from bands like Emerson, Lake & Palmer and Queen; the over-the-top light show from bands like Pink Floyd...
 I always wanted to do a full rock opera with a full progressive band and at least 24 lead singers.

 O'Neill took the idea to Atlantic Records which, to his surprise, went for it and financed the creation of Romanov which was initially to be TSO's first release.
 "We were very fortunate," he says.
 "It was one of the only labels left that still did an "old school" kind of artist development."
 My original concept was; "We were going to do six rock operas, a trilogy about Christmas and maybe one or two regular albums."

 However, when Romanov got temporarily put on the back burner, the first installment of the Christmas trilogy, Christmas Eve and Other Stories became TSO's debut album.
 Fueled by the single "Christmas Eve/Sarajevo 12/24" (originally released on the Savatage concept album Dead Winter Dead) the album went double platinum.
 More platinum certifications followed with 1998's The Christmas Attic, and the final installment of the Christmas trilogy, The Lost Christmas Eve in 2004.
 In the midst of completing the trilogy, TSO released their first non-holiday rock opera, Beethoven's Last Night.